Aston All Saints - A Rich History

 The chancel exterior

-The altar was placed under the east window that is why there is a squint (an angled opening) to the right of the chancel arch.
+The altar is made of solid (and extremely heavy) stone on top of a wooden base was placed under the east window that is why there is a squint (an angled opening) to the right of the chancel arch.
 This gave a view of the altar from the south aisle.
 The 19th century Sanctuary Lamp still hangs over where the altar was situated before it was moved in 1957.
 The chancel was built with two doors.
 One door was used by the clergy (it now leads into the choir vestry).
 The other door was the Lord of the Manor’s entrance, with a path across the graveyard to the 16th century gateway to Aston Hall.
 This is the door your can see in the picture above.
 The lord’s entrance gave access to his private pew, which was just to the east of the squint.
 It had its own fireplace, which was discovered when the wall by the squint was re-plastered in the 1990s.

 The altar, viewed from the chancel